Orthogonal group: Galois cohomology and orthogonal groups

 In the theory of Galois cohomology of algebraic groups, some further points of view are introduced.
-They have explanatory value, in particular in relation with the theory of quadratic forms; but were for the most part post hoc, as far as the discovery of the phenomena is concerned.
+They have explanatory value, in particular in relation with the theory of quadratic forms; but were for the most part post hoc, as far as the discovery of the phenomenon is concerned.
 The first point is that quadratic forms over a field can be identified as a Galois H^{1}, or twisted forms (torsors) of an orthogonal group.
 As an algebraic group, an orthogonal group is in general neither connected nor simply-connected; the latter point brings in the spin phenomena, while the former is related to the determinant.

 The 'spin' name of the spinor norm can be explained by a connection to the spin group (more accurately a pin group).
 This may now be explained quickly by Galois cohomology (which however postdates the introduction of the term by more direct use of Clifford algebras).
 The spin covering of the orthogonal group provides a short exact sequence of algebraic groups.